eduardomecchia/pdf-cat-reader/README.md

 First, I've created 3 documents to test the app:
 - A PDF file with text only;
+- A PDF file with just a cat;
 - A PDF file with text and an image of a cat;
 - A PDF file with many, many words, to test if the app works on documents with multiple pages;

 Then I've searched the internet for a list of English stop words, which I found [here](https://gist.github.com/sebleier/554280).
+This is from the NLTK library, which, as I learned, is a popular library for natural language processing.
+It could've helped me but I've decided to keep it simple.

 I have subsequently used the PyMuPDF library to extract the text (and eventual image) from the PDF file.

+As you can see from the commit history, I've decided to develop the app step-by-step: first I made sure the normal word count was fine, then I added the stop words filter, and finally I added the image detection.
+Of course I also needed to convert the text to lowercase to make sure the stop words filter worked properly.
+For the image detection, the requirements said that there could be only one cat, but I've decided to make it more flexible and detect multiple cat images in the PDF.

-Finally, I've deployed the app on Streamlit Sharing, which you can access by clicking [here](https://share.streamlit.io/).
+Finally, I've deployed the app on Streamlit Sharing, which you can access by clicking [here](https://pdf-cat-reader.streamlit.app/).

+Thanks a lot for the opportunity, I hope you like the app! 😊